Location: The United States

 Holdings associated with Hoagy Carmichael are organized across multiple accession numbers too numerous to list here.
 However, for a brief sampling of catalog records visit: 86-611-F, 86-712-F, 86-741-F, 86-754-F, 86-765-F, and 86-803-F.

-Some of these recordings are available online to IU students, faculty, and staff through the Variations reserve system and if so, a URL will be listed in the catalog record.
+The recordings in the collection, including those excerpted above, are available online to IU students, faculty, and staff through Media Collections Online.
+Links to items in Media Collections Online can be found in the catalog records for recordings, or can be browsed in the Media Collections Online collection directly.
 Usage restrictions will apply according to copyright laws and library policies.